ruheapp/hasura-infra/README.md

 ### Using Hasura

-To open Hasura, first go to http://localhost:8081/console/data/schema/public and hit "Track" on all of the tables except the `SequelizeMeta` table.
-Now, you've got a GraphQL server of your schema, try making queries at http://localhost:8081/console/api-explorer
+Check out the console first at http://localhost:8081.
+Try making queries at http://localhost:8081/console/api-explorer

 ### What Else Can I Do